HPEEzmeral/ezua-tutorials/demos/fraud-detection/README.md

 # Fraud Detection (Kubeflow Pipelines - KServe)

-In this tutorial, you train a Machine Learning (ML) model to detect fraudulent transactions using the Banksim dataset [2].
+In this tutorial, you train several Machine Learning (ML) models to detect fraudulent transactions using the Banksim dataset[1].
 This synthetically created dataset is a combination of various customer payments, made at different intervals and in varying amounts.
 Through this, you aim to create an automated system that can detect and curtail fraudulent activities with high accuracy.

 ![fraud-detection-banking](images/artboard.png)

 Fraudulent activity has permeated multiple sectors, from e-commerce and healthcare to banking and payment systems.
 This illicit industry amasses billions every year and is on an upward trajectory.
-The 2018 global economic crime survey by PwC [1] verifies this assertion, revealing that 49 percent of the 7,200 enterprises surveyed had fallen prey to some form of fraudulent conduct.
+The 2018 global economic crime survey by PwC [2] verifies this assertion, revealing that 49 percent of the 7,200 enterprises surveyed had fallen prey to some form of fraudulent conduct.

 Despite the perceived peril of fraud to businesses, the advent of sophisticated systems equips us with the tools to detect and prevent such behaviors.

 1. [What You'll Need](#what-youll-need)
 1. [Procedure](#procedure)